Explore over 250 places that the Victorian author Charles Dickens visited or influenced him during his lifetime in our Dickens Trail.

 In 1827 Dickens starts work as a clerk to a solicitor at Gray's Inn, London.

 |Great Marlborough Street Magistrates Court.||Charles Dickens attended Great Marlborough Street to report on cases there early on in his career.|

-Dickens visited and wrote a sketch about the annual Greenwich Fair whuch attracted thousands of people twice a year.
+Dickens visited and wrote a sketch about the annual fair at Greenwich which attracted thousands of people twice a year.

 |Greta Bridge, County Durham.|